El Moez Street: The Unfolded Fascinating Tales

 The Qalawun complex is another structure that exists in El Moez Street.
 The place has been the centre of religious ceremonies and other important Islamic rituals.
 The structure has undergone many restorations during the reign of Al Nasir Muhammed, the Son of Sultan Qalawun.

 One of the restorations took place after a strong earthquake hit Egypt.
 He had to restore the place.
-Besides, he recorded the restoration date as well.
-The following restoration took place after the creation of the Ottoman Sabil building that exists on the other side of El Moez Street in 776.
+He also recorded the restoration date.
+The following restoration occurred after the creation of the Ottoman Sabil building on the other side of El Moez Street in 776.

 Al Hussein Mosque

-In 1154, the building of Al Hussein Mosque took place.
-The name of the mosque usually follows the word Sayedna, which means our master.
-The mosque lies near the popular bazaar, Khan Al Khalili.
+In 1154, the Al Hussein Mosque was built.
+The mosque’s name usually follows Sayedna, which means our master.
+The mosque lies near the famous bazaar, Khan Al Khalili.

 It is another holy site among the Islamic sites that exist in Egypt.
 Below the mosque lies a cemetery where the caliphs of the Fatimid were buried.
 However, the latter was only discovered after the archaeological excavation of the site.

-Al Hussein was actually the grandson of Prophet Muhammed.
-However, some Muslims believed that the head of Al Hussein has been somewhere under the mosque.
+Al Hussein was the grandson of Prophet Muhammed.
+However, some Muslims believed that the head of Al Hussein was somewhere under the mosque.

-Despite all of the buildings mentioned in the articles, there are much more and they are all quite interesting, too.
+Despite the buildings mentioned in the articles, many more are pretty interesting.
 El Moez Street possesses multiple buildings that will always keep you busy learning about the Islamic history of Egypt.
 It is a place where there is no room for boredom.

 Have you ever visited El Moez street in Egypt?
 What was your favourite building?
 Let us know in the comments below.